Stem Cell Therapy for Autoimmune Conditions in Thailand

 Autoimmune conditions, including rheumatoid arthritis, lupus, and inflammatory bowel disease, occur when the immune system attacks healthy tissue.
 When standard immunosuppressive therapies fail to achieve adequate disease control, patients seek alternatives.
 Mesenchymal stem cells have demonstrated immunomodulatory properties in clinical research, offering a potential complementary approach.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with careful patient selection.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from the UAE, Australia, Oman and Qatar travel to Chiang Mai for autoimmune conditions treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Autoimmune Conditions?